Frequently Asked Questions

 Financial aid is disbursed twice a year (generally at the beginning of each semester) - we encourage the use of Direct Deposit.
 Otherwise, balance checks can be picked up at Student Financial Services.
 Work study checks are the only exception to this rule and are issued to the student worker on a monthly basis as paychecks.

 Generally, the full amount of semester aid is disbursed at one time.
 University charges such as tuition and fees, tuition (for non-California residents), housing and dining charges for dorm residents are deducted before the balance -- called a refund -- is issued to the student.
 In some cases University charges are greater than the student aid disbursement and no refund check is issued.
-Once your aid has disbursed, you will be able to view your online disbursement statement by logging into the Student Center; this will itemize aid funds paid and University charges credited.
+Once your aid has disbursed, you will be able to view your online disbursement statement by logging into the MyHumboldt; this will itemize aid funds paid and University charges credited.

-Parents borrowing the Direct PLUS Loan may have any refund check and/or disbursement statement mailed to them, not the student.
+Parents borrowing the Direct PLUS Loan will have any refund check and/or disbursement statement mailed to them, not the student.
 You and your parent(s) should determine what method works best for the Direct PLUS Loan refund check to cover the student's educational costs; for instance, pre-paying rent or sending -- or depositing -- funds periodically to you for educational costs.

 If all requirements necessary to disburse funds have been satisfied -- all required documents received and reviewed, admissions status finalized, and HSU courses registered for -- you can expect to receive your first aid disbursement during the week that classes begin.